allcommerce/bc-kitchenary-docs/docs/usage.md

 For example: `(US|KR|BR)`.

-You can create more than one 'language' custom field and add additional Country Codes values.
+You can create more than one = `language` custom field and add additional Country Codes values.

 ![special-customfields-summary-language-add](img/special-customfields-summary-language-add.jpg)

+Note: you only need two or more custom fields `language` when the first custom field value have reach word limit.

 ## Customizing Products Display